SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8.md

 ## Features

+* __PS Module__ and __SPDocKit Consultant Snapshot Wizard__ - As already mentioned above, these are the two ways of creating a snapshot.
+There is no need to install or activate any product in your client’s environment anymore.
+For more information on how to create a snapshot, see [this article.](#internal/how-to/create-snapshot)

 * __New XLSX export__ introduced to SPDocKit that comes with an inbuilt functionality to sort and filter data in each column!
 It is available on all reports, subscriptions and compare results.
 The old export style available under a different name – Legacy Export as XLSX.